-Erasmus+ is the EU's programme to support education, training, youth and sport in Europe.
+Erasmus+ is the EU's program to support education, training, youth and sport in Europe.
 Its budget of €14.7 billion will provide opportunities for over 4 million Europeans to study, train, gain experience, and volunteer abroad.

 The aim of Erasmus+ is to contribute to the Europe 2020 strategy for growth, jobs, social equity and inclusion, as well as the aims of ET2020, the EU's strategic framework for education and training.